Learn to Lose Yourself a little, but often.

 So what do you do?
 Talk less, or talk more to begin with?

-You did not consider failure, you just kept doing it.
+Not considering failure, you just kept doing it.

 When you woke up, you might distract yourself with toys, but when you knew you had to move across the room you would try to walk, no matter your previous failure rate.